johnbeve/PHI-696/Project 4/SPARQL-JV.md

 		ro:bearer_of ontopol:PoliticalCandidateRole ;
 		ontopol:affiliated_with ?ontopol:RegisteredPoliticalParty ;
 		ontopol:platform_described_by ?OfficialWebsiteURL .
+	ORDER BY ASC(?RegisteredPoliticalParty)
 }
 ```

 **Problem 6-1.**
 - You’re an IT administrator working with a printer support maintenance contractor PrinTechSolutions (itdev:PrinTechSolutions) to update and replace parts for covered assets (itdev:covered_by) under some maintenance contract (itdev:maintenanceContract) such as the Brother brand printers on site.
 You want to prioritize those printers that are plugged-in and active on the network (has_network_status takes values either "UP", "DOWN", or "UNKNOWN") and display a warning status (itdev:warningStatus), especially for “Low” toner (takes a literal value).
 Display the device in order of building room number (itdev:officeLocation) in descending order.
+Since this query will only return the highest priority for a given day and may be run repeatedly, return only the first 10.
 - Get all printers on the network that have model made by Brother and which have a warning status on “High” (takes a literal value), optional: get their toner level status.
 ```
 PREFIX itdev: <https://www.rando.org/ontology/>